luciousmc/full-stack-lessons/exercises/command-line-basics/README.md

     ```
 1. Read the `NAME`, `SYNOPSIS`, and `DESCRIPTION` sections.
 Only read the first part of the description.
 If you want, you can scan the options list, but we won't be using any of those options for now.
 1. Use the `cat` command to print the contents of `laziness.txt`, `impatience.txt`, and `hubris.txt` one-by-one to your terminal.
-1. Use the `cat` command to combine the contents of those files and print the result.
+1. Use the `cat` command to combine the contents of those files and print the result to the terminal.
 1. Use the `cat` command to combine the contents of those files and write the result to a new file named `three-virtues.txt` like this:
     ```bash
     cat laziness.txt impatience.txt hubris.txt > three-virtues.txt